idominikosgr/DevRulesPlus/cursor-rules.md

 ## Creating New Rules

-There are two primary ways to create new project rules:
+There are several ways to create new project rules in DevRulesPlus:

-1.  **Cursor Command Palette:** Use `Cmd + Shift + P` (or `Ctrl + Shift + P`) and search for `New Cursor Rule`.
+1. **Interactive Setup Wizard:** Use the provided setup wizard to create properly structured rule files
-2.  **AI Assistance (This Project):** Use the dedicated task rule by asking the AI: `@tasks/Create-Cursor-Rule.mdc`.
-This rule helps ensure the new rule follows the project's established format.
+2. **AI Assistance:** Use the dedicated task rule by asking the AI: `@tasks/Create-Cursor-Rule.mdc`
+3. **Manual Creation:** Follow the established format to create new .mdc files in the appropriate directories

 ## Best Practices for Writing Rules

-- **Be Specific:** Provide concrete examples and actionable instructions rather than general principles.
+- **Be Specific:** Provide concrete examples and actionable instructions rather than general principles
 - **Keep Concise:** Focus rules on a specific topic or task.
-Avoid overly long or complex rules.
+Avoid overly long or complex rules
-- **Use Clear Structure:** Employ Markdown headings and lists to organize information logically.
+- **Use Clear Structure:** Employ Markdown headings and lists to organize information logically
-- **Consider Context:** Write rules with the assumption that the AI might have limited context.
-Provide necessary background or link to it using `@` references.
+- **Consider Context:** Write rules with the assumption that the AI might have limited context
+- **Include Version Information:** Add version, lastUpdated, and compatibleWith fields to all rule files
-- **Leverage `globs`:** Use `globs` effectively to ensure rules are automatically considered when relevant files are open.
+- **Leverage `globs`:** Use `globs` effectively to ensure rules are automatically considered when relevant files are open
-- **Refine `description`:** Write clear, concise descriptions to aid semantic activation.
+- **Refine `description`:** Write clear, concise descriptions to aid semantic activation
-- **Test and Iterate:** Review how the AI uses your rules and refine them based on its behavior.
+- **Test and Iterate:** Review how the AI uses your rules and refine them based on its behavior
-- **Maintain Consistency:** Follow the established structure and formatting conventions.
+- **Maintain Consistency:** Follow the established structure and formatting conventions

-## Global Rules vs. Project Rules

-- **Project Rules** (used here in `.cursor/rules/`) are specific to this project, version-controlled, and offer fine-grained control via `globs` and semantic descriptions.
-- **Global Rules** are configured in `Cursor Settings > General > Rules for AI` and apply to *all* projects.
-They are useful for universal preferences (e.g., desired output language, response length).
+## Cross-Platform Usage

+DevRulesPlus is designed to work across multiple AI coding assistant platforms:

+- **IDE-Specific Integration:** The setup wizard configures the appropriate directory structure for your chosen IDE or AI tool
+- **AI Assistant Rules:** Different AI assistants may use different rule loading mechanisms, which the DevRulesPlus setup process handles automatically
+- **Memory Management:** The `AI-Session-Handoff.mdc` task helps maintain continuity across development sessions regardless of the AI platform being used

-## Deprecated `.cursorrules`
+## Specialized Components

-Cursor previously used a single `.cursorrules` file in the project root.
-While potentially still supported for backward compatibility, this project uses the more flexible `.cursor/rules/` directory system.
-Migration is recommended.
+- **Memory Management System:** Guidelines for capturing project context, decisions, and milestones
+- **AI Session Handoff:** Procedures for maintaining continuity across development sessions
+- **Version Control:** Tracking system for rule updates and dependencies between rule files

 ---
-*See `README.md` for installation and update instructions for the DevRules project.*
+*See `README.md` for installation and update instructions for the DevRulesPlus project and `CHANGELOG.md` for detailed version history.*